gokorean/public_python/README.md

 # python
-This project contains python codes in visual studio code for Azure function
+This project contains python codes in visual studio code